davidmerrick/DataDog-Bandwidth-Monitor/README.md

 * CLIENT_SECRET
 * REDIRECT_URI

+If running this on Resin.io, also set TOKEN_DIR to "/data," so this will persist through updates.

 Create a spreadsheet, copy the ID from the url (https://docs.google.com/spreadsheets/d/SHEET_ID), and set it as an environment variable called SHEET_ID.

 Run 'npm start'
+Initially, you'll need to authenticate the app by pasting in a code.
+But then you should be good to go!